gwdetchar/gwdetchar/docs/omega/index.rst

 Command-line utilities
 ======================

-GW-DetChar provides two command-line utilities for running omega scans, taking care of data discovery and (optionally) configuration discovery for you.
+GWDetChar provides two command-line utilities for running omega scans, taking care of data discovery and (optionally) configuration discovery for you.

 .. note::